DJing

 • Electric Blues

-You can find examples of these genres by listening to the genre stations by the same name on Pandora.com.
+You can find examples of these genres by visiting the wikipedia pages or listening to the genre stations by the same name on Pandora.com.

 Also, as a part of the 75% blues, we are including the following genres: